 The Union shall have the exclusive right to the checkoff and transmittal of Union dues on behalf of each bargaining unit member.

 A bargaining unit member may consent in writing to the authorization of the deduction of Union dues from his/her wages and to the designation of the Union as the recipient thereof.
 Such consent shall be in a form acceptable to the Administration and shall bear the signature of the bargaining unit member.
-A bargaining unit member may withdraw his/her union dues check-off authorization by giving at least sixty (60) days’ notice in writing to his/her campus personnel office.
-The Administration will attempt, within fourteen days of receipt by the Human Resources Office, to notify the Union of any such withdrawal of check-off authorization.
-If the Administration does not notify the Union of any such withdrawal within thirty days of receipt, the matter will be subject to Article 25, Grievance Procedure.
+Said form may be completed on-line as an electronic form or completed, printed, and sent to the campus personnel office.
+A bargaining unit member may withdraw his/her union dues check-off authorization by submitting the withdrawal form at least sixty (60) days’ in advance to the campus personnel office.
+The bargaining unit member shall secure FSU signature prior to submitting the withdrawal request.
 The Administration shall deduct dues from the pay of bargaining unit members who request such a deduction in accordance with this Article and transmit such funds in accordance with University policy as of July 1, 1977, to the treasurer of the Union within thirty (30) days after the last day of the month in which the deduction is made together with a list of bargaining unit members whose dues are transmitted, provided that the Administration is satisfied by such evidence as it may require that the treasurer of the Union has given a bond, in a form approved by the Administration, for the faithful performance of his/her duties in a sum and with such surety or securities as are satisfactory to the Administration.

 The Administration shall provide the Union on the same date each month a current list of all bargaining unit members who are not having Union dues or agency fee deducted from their wages.